fabianimarco98/CineSense-ML-Cinema-Prediction/README.md

 1.  **Initial Prototype:** The first iteration of the code, which I developed with the assistance of AI tools, can be found in the [`1_initial_prototype/`](./1_initial_prototype/) directory.
 This version represents my initial approach to data processing and modeling.

 2.  **Professional Collaboration & Refactor:** To benchmark my work against professional standards and learn advanced best practices, I collaborated with professional developer **Luigi Deidda**.
 His more robust and modular version of the code, which served as a crucial learning benchmark, is located in the [`2_professional_refactor/`](./2_professional_refactor/) directory.
+### Attribution
+The code within the 2_professional_refactor directory was developed by Luigi Deidda as part of a professional collaboration.
+His original repository can be found here.
+My contribution was the integration and analysis of his code, as well as the development of the initial prototype and all subsequent work in the 3_my_further_work directory.

-3.  **My Further Work & Analysis:** Building on the professional codebase, I continued the project's development.
+4.  **My Further Work & Analysis:** Building on the professional codebase, I continued the project's development.
 My work, found in the [`3_my_further_work/`](./3_my_further_work/) directory, involved refactoring the scripts into a Jupyter Notebook environment for enhanced readability and interactive analysis.
 I also implemented a deep learning model using Ludwig (a PyTorch-based library) to explore more complex, non-linear relationships in the data.

 ## My Contributions & Key Learnings
 * **Project Initiation & Scoping:** Defined the project goals and initial data exploration.